df308/x9/README.md

 *Note: I am currently working on v2.0 which will bring further performance gains and flexibility to the user at the (unfortunate) cost of breaking the current API.
-I expect to release v2.0 by September 2023 and for it to be the last major/API-breaking change to X9.*
+I expect to release v2.0 by September/October 2024 and for it to be the last major/API-breaking change to X9.*

 X9 is a low level high performance message passing library, based on a